BernieO/calcardbackup/README.md

        If this option is not given, folder 'backups/' in script's directory is created and used.
 -p | --snap
-       Use this option, if you are running nextcloud-snap (https://github.com/nextcloud/nextcloud-snap). calcardbackup will then use the in the snap package included cli utility nextcloud.mysql-client to read the needed values from the database.
-Note that in order for this to work, calcardbackup has to be run with sudo.
-Running as root will fail.
+       Use this option, if you are running nextcloud-snap (https://github.com/nextcloud/nextcloud-snap). calcardbackup will then use the in the snap package included cli utility 'nextcloud.mysql-client' to read the needed values from the database.
+Note that in order for this to work, calcardbackup has to be run with sudo (even running as root without sudo will fail!).
 -r | --remove N
        Remove backups older than N days from backup folder (N needs to be a positive integer).
 -s | --selfsigned